251 South Willard Street Burlington, VT 05402

 George C. Burrill, Ph.D (Elected June 2009) – is a founder and former president of Associates in Rural Development (ARD), a global provider of consulting and engineering services that is now the International Division of Tetra Tech with 350 offices worldwide and over 14,000 employees.
 George has a strong New Zealand connection where he lives six months of the year.
 He is committed to building strong and sustainable connections between Vermont and New Zealand.
 He is the Honorary Consul from New Zealand to Vermont, and was a US delegate to the United States New Zealand Partnership Forum in 2011, held in Christchurch, New Zealand.
 George received his B.A. in Political Science from Drew University, his M.A. in Government from the University of Arizona, and his Ph.D. in Policy Studies from Union Graduate School.
 George also served in the Peace Corp.
 He currently resides in Shelburne with his wife Lola Van Wagenen, Ph.D.

-Nicole Carignan (Elected April 2016) – currently serves as a Business Consultant.
-Prior to this, she was the Executive Vice President & Chief Operating Officer of the SymQuest Group, A Konica Minolta Company.
+Nicole Carignan (Elected April 2016) – is the Founder of ProfitFusion (www.profitfusion.com), a business consulting firm providing virtual CFO expertise for small entrepreneurial companies.
 She has a proven track record as a highly accomplished, results-driven financial management executive with more than 20 years of progressive experience in various corporate positions in the high-tech and service industries.
 Nicole earned her Bachelor of Science degree in Business/Hotel Administration from the University of New Hampshire.
 Her ability to streamline business operations that drive growth and increase efficiency and bottom-line profit have served her companies well.
 She manages and unifies cross functional teams around projects aimed at bolstering a company’s performance.
 She has strong qualifications in developing and implementing financial controls and processes in addition to productivity improvements, and change management.
 Nicole possesses solid leadership, communication and interpersonal skills that establish rapport with all levels of staff and management.
 Nicole lives in Essex, VT with her husband, David Raphael, where they enjoy their two rescue dogs, Noah and Bear.
-Nicole serves several local non-profits and in her leisure time enjoys traveling, fishing, reading, and spending time on Lake Champlain.
+Nicole serves as a Board Trustee for Northfield Savings Bank as well as several local non-profit.
+In her leisure time enjoys traveling, fishing, reading, and spending time on Lake Champlain.

 Scott Carpenter (Elected October 2005) – currently serves as the Regional Manager of Wealth Management and Private Banking at People’s United Bank in Burlington.
 Scott is the former President of KeyBank’s Vermont District.
 Scott is passionate about helping in the community, serving or having served on the boards and committees of Champlain College, RunVermont, Lake Champlain Regional Chamber of Commerce, Echo Lake Science Center, Vermont Bar Foundation, Boys and Girls Club of Burlington, American Cancer Society, Vermont Banker’s Association, Vermont Business Roundtable, Institute of Financial Services, Fresh Tracks Capital, and the Mt Mansfield Winter Academy.
 Scott has received citizen and advocacy awards from the Burlington Business Association, Alzheimer’s Association and SBA.
 He graduated from St. Lawrence University with a B.A. in economics and earned a M.B.A. in finance from Northeastern University.
 He currently resides in Shelburne with his wife Lisa.